nasirov/anibozu/README.md

 ### Limitations

-- 300 MAL watching titles per user
+- 300 MAL watching anime per user
-- Fandub to MAL titles mapping is not 100% accurate
+- Fandub to MAL anime mapping is not 100% accurate